 Composition Types: the four types of composition are (1) Grouped Figures, (2) Register, (3) Repeated Figure and (4) Floating.

 Confusions & Controversies: a category of numerous subjects that deal with everything from fake art to over-restoration, temple shop art and copies both old and new.

-Dragyab Monastery, Kham, 18th/19th century, (artist: Khazi Lhazo): the in East Tibet, south of Chamdo, where the artist Khazi Lhazo was active for most of his career.
+Dragyab Monastery, Kham, 18th/19th century, (artist: Khazi Lhazo): East Tibet, south of Chamdo, where the artist Khazi Lhazo was active for most of his career.

 Gongkar Chode Monastery, 15th/16th century, (artist: Khyentse Chenmo): believed to house examples of murals painted by Khyentse Chenmo in the late 15th early 16th century.
 This is the most important site for the study of early Khyenri style and Khyenri Tradition painting.

 Khampa Gar Tradition (Lhatog): 16th/17th century, (artist: Cho Tashi): a style based on Menri, Khyenri and Kham-ri developed by the artist known as Cho Tashi from the Drugpa Kagyu religious center of Khampa Gar in East Tibet.

 Karma Gar-ri Tradition: a collection of painting styles originating with the gifts of the Yongle Emperor to the 5th Karmapa in the early 15th century.
 The over-all composition, background and landscape features of the paintings are in a Chinese aesthetic for depicting Shakyamuni Buddha and the Sixteen Great Elders (Arhats).
 The Karma Gar artists copied the landscape background of these paintings and replaced the arhats with lineage teachers of the Karma Kagyu Tradition.
 This tradition of using the Karma Gar-ri style for creating sets of paintings depicting the lineage teachers continues to the present day.